candrholdings/slack-cli/README.md

       -f, --file <ARG1>     Specify the name of the file to send -t, --token <ARG1>    Specify the Slack API token -v, --verbose         Set to verbose mode

+# Advanced mode

+To reuse the Slack token, you can set the token as the environment variable SLACK_TOKEN like this.

+    SET SLACK_TOKEN=<SLACK TOKEN>